bigdata-i523/hid323/NOTEPAD.md

 # Theory

-* 08/22/17 - 08/23/17 Read and watched all videso in the Theory Introduction section
+* 08/22/17 - 08/23/17 Read and watched all videos in the Theory Introduction section

 # Practice